mrhonek/e-commerce-checkout-api/TYPESCRIPT-MIGRATION.md

 ## Migration Roadmap

 ### Phase 1: Utilities and Models (Current)
-- Focus on migrating pure utility functions
+- ✅ Focus on migrating pure utility functions
-- Create proper TypeScript interfaces for data models
+- ✅ Create proper TypeScript interfaces for data models
-- Establish type definitions for common patterns
+- ✅ Start implementing models with interfaces
+- ⬜ Complete remaining models (Product, Order, Cart)
+- ⬜ Establish mongoose connection with proper types

 ### Phase 2: Controllers and Routes
-- Migrate controllers one at a time
+- ⬜ Migrate controllers one at a time
-- Update route handlers to use TypeScript
+- ⬜ Update route handlers to use TypeScript
-- Fix typing issues in Express route handlers
+- ⬜ Fix typing issues in Express route handlers

 ### Phase 3: Main Server and Integration
-- Replace main server with TypeScript version
+- ⬜ Replace main server with TypeScript version
-- Integration testing of all components
+- ⬜ Integration testing of all components
-- Deprecate bypass script when ready
+- ⬜ Deprecate bypass script when ready

 ## Deployment Strategy

 Once migration is complete, we'll update the Railway deployment to use the TypeScript build process.
 Until then, we'll continue using the bypass script for production.

+## Dependencies Added
+- `@types/bcryptjs` - Type definitions for bcryptjs